ErinZ1234567890/lecture_notes/Practice_Exam_01.md

 	- If so, give an example.

 **Part E**
-- If you were utilizing a StringTokenizer:
+- If you were utilizing a `StringTokenizer`:
 	- what delimiter would you utilize to properly parse the Vertices?
 	- what delimiter would you utilize to properly parse the Edges?